sartaj/esops/README.md

 ### Run `esops`

 If global, just run `esops`.
 If local, use `npx esops`.
 Files will be generated, and if you have a `.gitignore`, it will be updated to include the generated files.

+### To Clean Files

+To refresh your codebase, if you had a `.gitignore` and esops generated an ignore list there, you can remove files all `.gitignore`'d files [using a git command](https://stackoverflow.com/q/13541615) or a module like [remove-git-ignored](https://www.npmjs.com/package/remove-git-ignored).